sigma-s/100-Days-of-Code/log.md

 # 100 Days Of Code - The Mighty Log

-### Days 95: Saturday May 27, 2017 - in progress
+### Days 95: Saturday May 27, 2017

 **Today's Progress**
 - Working on Landing Page
-- Continued working through Javascript Basic section of fCC Beta

 **Thoughts**
+I changed my mind yet again.
+I'm NOT going to use SCSS and jQuery for now.
+I'm finding work arounds for the Landing Page.
+Plus, I need to spend more time with the basics.
+This has been a fun process though :)

+Gym break then will hopefully be able to dive into more Javascript later.

-**Link to tweet** [MightyJoeW Day 95] (https://twitter.com/MightyJoeW/status/)
+**Link to tweet** [MightyJoeW Day 95] (https://twitter.com/MightyJoeW/status/868499899272376320)

 ### Days 94: Friday May 26, 2017